Arduino-IRremote/Arduino-IRremote/README.md

 # FAQ and hints

 ## Problems with Neopixels, FastLed etc.
-IRremote will not work right when you use **Neopixels** (aka WS2811/WS2812/WS2812B) or other libraries blocking interrupts for a longer time (> 50 탎).<br/>
+IRremote will not work right when you use **Neopixels** (aka WS2811/WS2812/WS2812B) or other libraries blocking interrupts for a longer time (> 50 &micro;s).<br/>
-Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 탎.
+Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 &micro;s.
 In turn, this stops the IR interrupt handler from running when it needs to.

 One **workaround** is to wait for the IR receiver to be idle before you send the Neopixel data with `if (IrReceiver.isIdle()) { strip.show();}`.<br/>